 Brenda L Croft

-'Still In My Mind' is currently touring nationally through Artback NT until 2021.
+'Still In My Mind' touring nationally through Artback NT until 2021.

 Blue Mountains Culture Centre

 19 August – 17 October 2021

 What is collaboration?
 This forum centres on inter- and intra-cultural collaboration, which is a representational keystone of 'Still in my mind'.
 Representatives engaged in 'Still in my mind' discuss their distinct and interlinked roles in the creative-led aspects of this project.

 Leah Leaman Namija

 Gurindji community member, artist knowledge holder and translator

 Senior Research Fellow, School of Languages and Cultures, University of Queensland